Stye: Complications

 Stye complications occur in very rare cases.
 However, the most frequent complication of styes is progression to a chalazion that causes cosmetic deformity, corneal irritation, and often requires surgical removal.
-Complications may also arise from the improper surgical lancing, and mainly consist of disruption of lash growth, lid deformity or lid fistula.
+Complications may also arise from the improper surgical lancing, and mainly consist of disruption of lash growth, lid deformity, or lid fistula.
 Large styes may interfere with one's vision.

 Eyelid cellulitis is another potential complication of eye styes, which is a generalized infection of the eyelid.
 Progression of a stye to a systemic infection (spreading throughout the body) is extremely rare, and only a few instances of such spread have been recorded.

 Cause

-A stye is caused by a bacterial infection.
-The bacteria are Staphylococcus aureus in about 95% of cases.
-The infection leads to the blocking of an oil gland at the base of the eyelash.
-Styes are experienced by people of all ages.
-Styes can be triggered by poor nutrition, sleep deprivation, lack of hygiene, lack of water, and rubbing of the eyes.
-Styes can be secondary to blepharitis or a deficiency in immunoglobulin.
+A stye is caused by bacterial infection.
+Staphylococcus aureus bacteria cause about 95% of cases.
+The infection blocks an oil gland at the base of the eyelash.
+Styes can infect people of all ages.
+Causes include malnutrition, sleep deprivation, poor hygiene, lack of water, and rubbing the eyes.
+Styes can also be secondary to blepharitis or immunoglobulin deficiency.

 Prevention

 Stye prevention is closely related to proper hygiene.
 Proper hand washing can reduce the risks of developing not only styes, but also many other types of infections.

 Upon awakening, application of a warm washcloth to the eyelids for one to two minutes may be beneficial in decreasing the occurrence of styes by liquefying the contents of the oil glands of the eyelid and thereby preventing blockage.

 To prevent styes, cosmetics and cosmetic eye tools should not be shared among people.
 Like with all infections, regular hand washing is essential, and the eyes should not be rubbed or touched with unclean hands.
-Contaminated eye makeup should be discarded and sharing of washcloths or face towels should be curtailed, to avoid spreading the infection between individuals.
+Contaminated eye makeup should be discarded, and sharing of washcloths or face towels should be curtailed to avoid spreading the infection between individuals.
 Breaking the stye may spread bacteria contained in the pus and should be avoided.

 Treatment

 Most cases of styes resolve on their own within one to two weeks, without professional care.
 The primary treatment is application of warm compresses.
 As a part of self-care at home, people may cleanse the affected eyelid with tap water or with a mild, nonirritating soap or shampoo (such as baby shampoo) to help clean crusted discharge.
 Cleansing must be done gently and while the eyes are closed to prevent eye injuries.

-People with styes should avoid eye makeup (e.g., eyeliner), lotions, and wearing contact lenses, since these can aggravate and spread the infection (sometimes to the cornea).
+People with styes should avoid eye makeup (e.g., eyeliner), lotions, and contact lenses, since these can aggravate and spread the infection (sometimes to the cornea).
 People are advised not to lance the stye themselves, as serious infection can occur.
-Pain relievers such as acetaminophen may be used.
+Pain relievers such as ibuprofen may be used.